TezosTaqueria/taqueria/taqueria-plugin-flextesa/README.md

 ## Overview

-With the Flextesa plugin you configure various sandboxes for use in Taqueria that you can start, stop, and query from the CLI or VS Code command palette
+With the Flextesa plugin you configure various sandboxes for use in Taqueria that you can start, stop, and query from the CLI

 Some helpful things to know:
 - Multiple sandboxes can be configured and run concurrently
 - You can configure the Tezos `protocol` for each sandbox to test against current, and future network upgrades
 - Accounts and balances are pre-configured per-sandbox and do not persist their state
-- Accounts and balances will be re-initialized each time they are started
+- Accounts and balances will be initialized each time a sandbox is started
 - Sandboxes can be added to Taqueria environments and then targeted from the CLI using the `--env [envName]` option
-- Contracts must be registered in the Taqueria contract registry prior to originating

 ## Requirements